Nuclear Radiation and Health Effects

 Some 75,000 children born of parents who survived high radiation doses at Hiroshima and Nagasaki in 1945 have been the subject of intensive examination.
 This study confirms that no increase in genetic abnormalities in human populations is likely as a result of even quite high doses of radiation.
 Similarly, no genetic effects are evident as a result of the Chernobyl accident.

-Low-level radiation risks
+Low-level radiation effects

 A November 2009 technical report from the Electric Power Research Institute in USA drew upon more than 200 peer-reviewed publications on effects of low-level radiation and concluded that the effects of low dose-rate radiation are different and that "the risks due to [those effects] may be over-estimated" by the linear hypothesis3.
 "From an epidemiological perspective, individual radiation doses of less than 100 mSv in a single exposure are too small to allow detection of any statistically significant excess cancers in the presence of naturally occurring cancers.
 The doses received by nuclear power plant workers fall into this category because exposure is accumulated over many years, with an average annual dose about 100 times less than 100 mSv".
 It quoted the US Nuclear Regulatory Commission that "since 1983, the US nuclear industry has monitored more than 100,000 radiation workers each year, and no workers have been exposed to more than 50 mSv in a year since 1989."
 A 2012 Massachusetts Institute of Technology study4 exposing mice to low-dose rate radiation for an extended period showed no signs of DNA damage, though a control group receiving the same dose acutely did show damage.
-This test on live animals confirms other work and epidemiological studies suggesting that people exposed to 1000 mSv/yr at low dose rate will not suffer adverse health effects.
+This test on live animals confirms other work and epidemiological studies suggesting that people exposed to as much as 1000 mSv/yr at low dose rate will not suffer adverse health effects.

 Public dose limits for exposure from uranium mining or nuclear plants are usually set at 1 mSv/yr above background.